Cardiopulmonary Exercise Testing (CPET)

 Indications for Spirometry:

-• Evaluation of symptoms such as dyspnea, cough, wheeze, sputum production
+Evaluation of symptoms such as dyspnea, cough, wheeze, and sputum production

 Severity of Obstruction